 Why They Matter

-- They automate insights—letting organizations scale intelligence beyond human capacity.
+- They automate insights—allowing organizations to scale intelligence beyond human capacity.

-- They personalize experiences—in retail, streaming, healthcare, etc.
+- They personalize experiences—in retail, streaming, healthcare, and beyond.

-- They enable new capabilities—like autonomous vehicles, predictive maintenance, natural language understanding.
+- They enable new capabilities—autonomous vehicles, predictive maintenance, natural language understanding.

-Beyond that, machine learning models are also tools of experimentation—letting researchers and engineers test hypotheses, simulate scenarios, and push the bounds of what intelligence can do.
-In many ways, these models are the scaffolding for future innovation.
+Beyond these applications, machine learning models serve as tools of experimentation—enabling researchers and engineers to test hypotheses, simulate scenarios, and push the boundaries of what intelligence can achieve.

 Building Blocks: From Data to Trained Model